 The provenance module used to allow configuration of the workflow name, but the group decided to remove that to simplify things.
 Right now afaict there is no way to do so.
 If we add a way, imo it should be extremely obvious.

 Another soln to this particular problem is simply for WRM to display a filename column to search against instead of workflowname, but I believe the group disliked that idea since it subverts the desire for the prominence of workflow name.

-#4 Updated by Derik Barseghian about 9 years ago
+Updated by Derik Barseghian over 13 years ago

 Changing this to an enhancement request.
 This is a general Kepler issue.